"Understanding how investing works begins with learning the basic, most commonly used investment terms."

 Or you can purchase a total market index fund which invests your money in equal ratios across the entire stock market based on a total market index that measures the investment return of the overall stock market.
 (Click HERE to read my post on index fund investing).

 - Wondering about ETFs?

-They are similar to index funds however they can actively be traded throughout the day at the current market price (you'll pay commission fees as a result) unlike mutual funds and index funds that are traded at the end of day and at the market's closing price.
-Other key differences revolve around brokerage fees and tax efficiencies with ETFs and Index funds being more tax efficient that mutual funds.
+They are similar to index funds however they can actively be traded throughout the day at the current market price (you'll pay commission fees as a result) unlike mutual funds and index funds that are traded at the end of the day, and at the market's closing price.
+Other key differences revolve around brokerage fees and tax efficiencies with ETFs and Index funds being more tax efficient than mutual funds.
 (An investment advisor can help you break down your best option).

 6. Asset Allocation